 Professor Sadun completed her PhD in Economics at the London School of Economics.
 Prior to her doctoral studies, Professor Sadun earned a M.Sc. in Economics from Pompeu Fabra University in Barcelona.

 Two new papers investigate the role of basic managerial processes across secondary schools and acute care hospitals in the US, Europe, Latin America and Asia.Does Management Matter in Schools?

 (with Nicholas Bloom, Renata Lemos and John Van Reenen).
-Journal of Economics (forthcoming)
+Economic Journal (forthcoming)

 We collect data on operations, targets and human resources management practices in over 1,800 schools educating 15-year-olds in 8 countries.
 Overall, we show that higher management quality is strongly associated with better educational outcomes.
 The UK, Sweden, Canada and the US obtain the highest management scores closely followed by Germany, then Italy, Brazil and with India on the lowest scores.
 We also show that autonomous government schools (i.e. government funded but with substantial independence like UK academies and US charters) have significantly higher management scores than regular government schools and private schools.
 Almost half of the difference between the management scores of autonomous government schools and regular government schools is accounted for by differences in better governance (accountability) and leadership of the principal/head.Does Management Matter in Healthcare?